 Historic Districts of Staunton

-the City of Staunton passed an ordinance to establish local architectural review to protect exterior architectural features within Staunton's nationally registered historic districts.
-Staunton has seen unprecedented preservation and rehabilitation.
+In 1997, recognizing the unique architecture and special character of Staunton historic Districts, the City of Staunton passed an ordinance to establish local architectural review to protect exterior architectural features within its nationally registered historic districts.
+Since that time, Staunton has seen unprecedented preservation and rehabilitation.

 Beverley District (Downtown)

 This compact urban area retains its 19th century charm and “Main Street” ambience.
 Although Staunton was founded in 1747, most buildings date from the “boom” years between 1870 and 1920.
 Downtown Staunton has one of Virginia’s finest collections of Victorian era architecture.

 The corner of Beverley and Coalter Streets was called Gospel Hill in the late 1790s when religious meetings were held there at Sampson Eagon’s blacksmith shop.
 Today, the intersection marks the heart of a gracious neighborhood of shady streets and elegant homes that represent a century of domestic architectural styles.

 Deeded to the city by Alexander St. Clair in 1878, this area was called Newtown to distinguish it from the original part known as Oldtown.
 Staunton’s oldest residential area encompasses the grounds of Stuart Hall School, historic Trinity Church, the landmark Stuart House and the city’s first black church.